ediguerrero/Spring-boot-redis-roulette-proyect/README.md

 # Roulette proyect

-This is a minimal proyect where we use spring boot as framework to expose diferents endpoints and redis as database trying to simulate a real casino roulette.
+This is a minimal proyect where we use spring boot as framework to expose differents endpoints and redis as database trying to simulate a real casino roulette.
 All services are exposed in **http://localhost:8080/** .

 # How to run
   - First you need to install the spring boot tool , you can find it at the official page **https://spring.io/tools**.